PHYS 350 Applications of Classical Mechanics Syllabus

 Textbook: "Classical Mechanics" by John R. Taylor

 A copy of this textbook has been placed on reserve at the library.
 Purchasing the textbook is not mandatory, but course readings will be refering to specific sections from this book.
-If/when homework questions will be assigned from the textbook, the text of the question will be quoted in the homework paper.
+You may read equivalent material from other books at a similar level (see some suggestions below).

 Other books